buuck/website-source/_posts/2023-02-05-CAISO-Analysis.md

+---
-# Analysis of 2021-2022 CAISO Power Source Data
+title: "Analysis of 2021-2022 CAISO Power Source Data"
+excerpt_separator: "<!--more-->"
+categories:
+  - Blog
+tags:
+  - Energy
+  - Statistics
+  - Climate
+usemathjax: true
+toc: true
+toc_sticky: true
+---

 This data comes from [Kaggle](https://www.kaggle.com/datasets/karatechop/caiso-renewable-energy-data-20212022), and presumably ultimately from CAISO.
 The units are not labeled, so I am guessing a bit here on what is what.
 I'm going to do some exploratory analysis, and see if we can do any meaningful forecasting.